Catharine Newsome Jewell

-Catharine Newsome Jewell (1868/69-1936) was an American soprano and voice teacher.
-Decorated on several occasions by the Italian government for her charity work for children who were victims of World War II, she had one of the largest collections of medals and ribbons possessed by any musical artist of her era.
+Catharine Newsome Jewell (1868/9–1936) was an American soprano and voice teacher.
+Decorated on several occasions by the Italian government for her charity work for children who were victims of World War I, she had one of the largest collections of medals and ribbons possessed by any musical artist of her era.
 After a twelve-year singing career in Europe, she returned to the U.S. for an extensive tour.
 An authority on bel canto, she later became a voice professor in Kansas and South Carolina before moving to Los Angeles, where she continued teaching.

 Early life and education

 Catharine (or Catherine) Newsome was born in 1868 or 1869.